Veterinarian with dog

 45 3 10 5 8

-What if I miss Giving My Pet a Dose?
+What if I Miss Giving My Pet a Dose?

 If you forget to give your pet a dose, give the subsequent dose as soon as you remember.
 However, if the interval between the missing dose and the subsequent one is less than 12 hours, skip the missed dose and provide the subsequent one instead.
-Or administer the missed dose and then wait the advised amount of time before administering the subsequent dose (continue giving it regularly at that new time).
+Or administer the missed dose and then wait the advised time before administering the subsequent dose (continue giving it regularly at that new time).

 Withdrawal Time

 The time of complete withdrawal of the drug from the animal’s body depends on the duration of its use, as well as the weight of the dog.
-In actual terms, there are no withdrawal symptoms associated with Meloxicam.
+In actual terms, there are no withdrawal symptoms associated with the drug.
 But it takes the body between 15 and 20 hours to metabolize and expel half the drug out of the system.

 Important Safety Information for Dog Owners